Mastercard/available-merchant-offers-reference-app/README.md

 This is a reference application that demonstrates how Available Merchant Offers APIs can be used.
 Please see here for details on the APIs: [Mastercard Developers](https://developer.mastercard.com/product/avail-merchant-offers).
-This application illustrates connecting to the cross-border APIs.
-It requires consumer key and .p12 file as received from [Mastercard Developers](https://developer.mastercard.com/dashboard).
+This application requires consumer key and .p12 file as received from [Mastercard Developers](https://developer.mastercard.com/dashboard).

 #### Setup Pre-requisites: